geraldcroes/traefik/docs/advanced/debug-mode.md

 To enable the debug mode, you need to enable Traefik's API.

-??? configuration "Using the Command Line"
+??? abstract "Using the Command Line"

     Option | Values | Default Value
     -- | -- | --: